Types of Mesothelioma Lawsuits

 4. Responses and Discovery

 Each defendant in your lawsuit will receive a copy of your complaint.
 They will have a certain amount of time, usually 30 days, to respond.
-Defendants rarely admit fault, and typically they will deny your allegations and argue against your complaint’s validity.
+Defendants rarely admit fault.
+They often deny allegations and argue against your complaint’s validity.
+Defendants may contend that someone else is to blame.
+Your attorney will respond and argue on your behalf.

 5. Settlement or Trial